paragasd/dma.github.io/README.md

-# Nerfies
+# Dynamical Modular Architectures for Neuro-Symbolic Reasoning Agents (DMA)

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [DMA website](https://dma.github.io).

+# BibTeX
-If you find Nerfies useful for your work please cite:
+If you find DMA useful for your work please cite:
 ```
-@article{park2021nerfies
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+@article{key
+  author    = {Dominic Paragas},
+  title     = {Dynamical Modular Architectures for Neuro-Symbolic Reasoning Agents},
-  journal   = {ICCV},
+  journal   = {arXiv preprint arXiv:NUMBER},
-  year      = {2021},
+  year      = {2025},
 }
 ```